dherzey/bechdel-movies/README.md

-# Bechdel movies and the Academy Awards
+# Bechdel Test in Movies

-This project is part of the final requirement for [DataTalks.Club's data engineering bootcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).
+<i>This project is part of the final requirement for [DataTalks.Club's data engineering bootcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).</i>

+The Bechdel test, or the Bechdel-Wallace test, is a simple test which measures the representation of women in media.
+It follows a criteria used to determine how prominent women are in a piece of work.
+Having all of these criteria passes the Bechdel test:

+1. the work has at least two named women
+2. the named women talk to each other
+3. the named women talk to each other about something besides a man

+This project aims to create a data pipeline to ingest data from various sources.

 ## Data Architecture
 ![Data architecture of the project!](/diagram/diagram.png)